elastisys/compliantkubernetes/docs/adr/0057-why-we-do-not-use-cloud-managed-kubernetes-services.md

-# Why we don't use cloud-managed Kubernetes services
+# Do Not Use Managed Kubernetes Services

 - Status: Accepted
 - Deciders: Product Team